Olbrien/42-libasm/README.md

 ------------------------------------------------------------------------------------

-Para usar system calls (exemplo write, exit, etc...)
+To use system calls (exemple write, exit, etc...)
-Tens que os chamar através de Registers.
+You have to set the Registers correctly.

 A ordem dos Registers são:

-rax		system call number		este também contem o return value rax. rdi		1st argument rsi		2nd argument rdx		3rd argument
+rax		system call number		This is the return value. rdi		1st argument rsi		2nd argument rdx		3rd argument